 This talking point is quickly dying off thanks to the current craze for dark windows.
 With renovation shows like Chip and Joanna Gaines’ “Fixer Upper” inspiring people all over the country, black windows have become a particular fixation.

 New technology in lamination, paint, and coextrusion has made black and other dark colors a reality.
 Now, if you want black vinyl windows to go with the white siding on your house, they’re readily available.
+Indeed, these days you also have the option of getting windows with a black interior.
 The revolution in reflective pigment technology (RPT) in the vinyl industry has made all of these choices a reality.

 Misconception No. 3: It’s cheap plastic

 This misconception just doesn’t square with the reality of the product.
-The popularity of vinyl has steadily increased over the past 35 years; vinyl is now the material of choice in 70 percent of residential window sales in the U.S. Clearly, a product that’s just “cheap plastic” would not continue to gain the trust of hundreds of architects and builders around the country.
-Some manufacturers use recycled vinyl which can compromise the integrity and color of their fenestration products but all MI products are manufactured with 100% virgin vinyl to ensure top-of-the-line quality.
+The popularity of vinyl has steadily increased over the past 35 years; vinyl is now the top material of choice for residential window sales in the U.S. Clearly, a product that’s just “cheap plastic” would not continue to gain the trust of hundreds of architects and builders around the country.
+Some manufacturers use recycled vinyl which can compromise the integrity and color of their fenestration products, but all MI products are manufactured with 100% virgin vinyl to ensure top-of-the-line quality.